garronej/evt/docs/api/evt/merge.md

 ## Return

-A new Evt that have for type argument the union of the type arguments of the inputs Evt.
+A new Evt that has for type arguments the union of the type arguments of the inputs Evt.

 ## Parameters

-Ctx&lt;any&gt; Optional, Ctx that will be used to detach the handler that have been attached to the input Evts.
+Ctx&lt;any&gt; Optional, Ctx that will be used to detach the handler that has been attached to the input Evts.

 Evt&lt;any&gt;\[\] Evts to be merged.